Ethiopians mourn strongman ruler Meles, dead at 57

 Meles presided over a seven-year run of double-digit economic growth, advocating a mixture of heavy state spending and private investment.

-International rights groups criticised Meles's handling of dissent.
+International rights groups criticized Meles's handling of dissent.
 He rounded up numerous opposition leaders after a disputed 2005 election, and several opponents and journalists have been arrested under a 2009 anti-terrorism law.

 Late last year, two Swedish journalists were jailed for 11 years for promoting the activities of a rebel group and entering Ethiopia illegally.